In This Article

 Don't Frame It as a Breakup

 One common concern of people breaking things off after just a couple of dates is the fear of seeming presumptuous.
 You can still have a relationship if you're not dating.
 How do you know that they're actually interested and not in the process of ghosting you themselves?
 "It doesn't have to be framed as a breakup," says Davila.
 "It can be something more like, 'I've enjoyed hanging out with you, but I'm realizing that it's not what I want going forward.
 I don't know if you feel the same way, but I figured I'd let you know so that we can both move on.'"

 When in doubt, a short casual text is better than nothing at all.
 "The issue about coming across as presumptuous is understandable, but the worst that can happen is a bit of embarrassment, which you have to be willing to deal with in the dating world."
 In other words, even if you run the risk of breaking up with someone who's already uninterested, at least you can be the bigger person and be honest.
-As a certain someone would say: "When they go low, we go high."
+As Michelle Obama would say: "When they go low, we go high."

 Avoid Ghosting at All Costs

 Face Your Fears

 No one likes to be on the receiving end of being ghosted, but why is it actually unproductive for both parties?
 "For the ghoster, it's a sign that they are avoiding dealing with important feelings and fears," says Davila.
 "When we don't deal with our fears, we don't learn to be appropriately assertive, which is what is needed for a breakup.
 We also don't learn how to treat others with kindness and compassion, which is also needed for a breakup."

 Don't Leave It Open-Ended